Bundesautobahn 2: Future

 The A 2 is completely six-lane between the Ruhr area and Berlin.
 The last gap of several years of expansion was closed in mid-December 2011.
-During the long expansion phase, it came again and again to miles of traffic jams.
+During the long expansion phase, it came again and again to kilometres of traffic jams.
 Despite extensive security measures, there were always numerous serious rear-end collisions involving trucks.

 At the end of October 2013, after 18 months of construction, the tank and service facility "Lipperland Nord" north of the junction Ostwestfalen / Lippe opened.
 The rest stop Lipperland Süd was already completed.

 Lower Saxony and North Rhine-Westphalia want to expand the busy A 2 from Bielefeld to the border to Saxony-Anhalt eight lanes.
 In order to meet the expected increase in traffic, especially of trucks on the important east–west connection, both countries had notified the expansion for the Federal Transport Infrastructure Plan 2030.
 However, the final version of the corresponding demand plan, which came into force at the end of 2016 with the amendment of the Highway Act, now only includes the extension of the motorway triangle Bottrop and Hannover-West, the motorway junction Hannover-Buchholz and the eight-lane extension from Herrenhausen to AD Hannover-West as urgent needs with bottleneck elimination.
 Further needs are the eight-lane expansion of the sections Bad Nenndorf to Herrenhausen and Hannover-West to Hannover-East classified.